-Redevelopment or change of use of existing commercial business premises will only be permitted when:
+Proposals which involve the redevelopment or change of use of business premises to non-business uses will only be permitted when:

 - 1. The premises have been empty for a significant period of time (for a minimum of six months) and during that time actively marketed without securing a viable alternative commercial business use; or - 2.
 Equivalent, or better, provision is made, to replace the proposed loss of local commercial business space; or - 3.
 In exceptional circumstances where the existing permitted operation is causing clear and demonstrable environmental problems for the residents of nearby properties by virtue of noise, smell, dust and traffic generation.